Make a Difference in a Minute with Words That Burn

 A selection of poems will be chosen and showcased on our website.
 We will let you know if a poem is selected.

-If you submit a solidarity poem for Vitalina or Mother Mushroom, we will send your written poems, and where possible audio and video clips, to them.
+If you submit a solidarity poem for Vitalina, we will send your written poems, and where possible audio and video clips, to them.

 Find some inspiration